fretz-nu/fretz-nu/README.md

 - I want to become a software engineer
 - My goal is to start my own company or work for the top major tech companies
 - I love solving complex problems
-- My favorite hobby is learning new things
 </p>

 ---